 Partners for Justice

 With programs ranging from free meal service to permanent supportive housing, BFHP provides a continuum of care to accommodate a broad spectrum of specialized needs.
 BFHP assists low-income and homeless individuals with needs and disabilities that are not effectively met by mainstream social services.
 The agency hallmark is to provide services with compassion to foster a nurturing, healing environment that can effectively end an individual’s cycle of homelessness.
-Our Minister, Rev. Ben Meyers, serves on their Board of Directors.

 For over 30 years BFUU has been a member of the East Bay Sanctuary Covenant, which works to support refugees from Central America and Haiti, and immigrant rights in general.

 Haiti Action Committee

 International Committee for the Freedom of the Cuban 5

 Northern California 9/11 Truth Alliance